htcondor/htcondor/docs/version-history/development-release-series-89.rst

   failed to produce the expected output (file(s)).
   :ticket:`7270`

+- When running on a Linux system with cgroups enabled, the MemoryUsage attribute of a job now includes the memory usage by the kernel disk cache.
+This helps users set Request_Memory to more useful values.
+  :ticket:`7442`

 - HTCondor may now preserve the relative paths you specify when transferring files.
 See the :doc:`/man-pages/condor_submit` man page about ``preserve_relative_paths``.